alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 for AlphaStar is pretty extensive, and although I will cover some of what's discussed there, I will not cover all of it, this is more of a companion piece.

-ADD THE MANA STORY THAT WAS ACTUALLY PRETTY FUNNY

 The Initial Impact
 -------------------------------------------